Quick answer

 The Impact of Premium Bonds on Inheritance Tax

-As part of a comprehensive estate plan, premium bonds can play a crucial role in minimizing the impact of inheritance tax on your loved ones.
+As part of a comprehensive estate plan, premium bonds can play a crucial role in reducing the impact of inheritance tax on your loved ones.
 By understanding how premium bonds work and their tax implications, you can make informed decisions about your financial legacy.

-Tax-Free Nature of Premium Bonds
+outside the scope of IHT Nature of Premium Bonds

 Key tax benefits of premium bonds include: